christensenacademy/christensen-academy/modules/beginning-java/challenges/variable-output.md

 Your challenge is to modify the following code so that the program prints out the following message:

 The point of this challenge is to use the variables `quantity`, `itemName`, `unitPrice`, `currencySymbol`, and `customerName` to build a custom output message using string concatenation.
+Notice that the first line of output is done for you in the code.
+All you have left to do is write code for the next three lines of the message.

 ###Message
 The ouput of your program should be as follows: